Software process improvement consultant and appraiser at Implementum Information Technology Consulting since November

 Developed a business case for a technology update, which was decisive in justifying a project to remove the legacy technologies that started in October 2020.
 Defined quality strategy (testing plan template, testing strategy, reviews standards, etc.) suitable for the product, non-functional requirements based on the Product Owner's expectations, streamlined the communication between the support team and the development team, communicated and negotiated impact on other teams’ scope, defined audit instrumentation for root cause investigation in the product to speed up the solution of problems, among other things.

 Technologies used are Java EE, Spring, Weblogic, among other technologies.

 Team Leader at Univeris Corporation from January 2018 to March 2020

 Responsible for technical decisions and design, code reviews, technical assessments and estimations, prioritization of technical issues, technical debt management, legacy migration.
 I'm also responsible for team-building activities, skill-building, and managing the team members helping them achieve their professional goals.

-Some of the achievements were the definition of complex financial calculation methods, usage of historical data with statistics to better estimate initiatives efforts, introduced practices to ensure software quality, active participation in software engineering practices committee, participation in the recruitment of new employees, definition of test plans and risk management plans, provided training in testing techniques, established templates to document business requirements, reduced test automation gaps, defined strategies to save on cloud costs, conducted successful PoCs, identified network vulnerabilities and provided support for higher management to define corporate mission, vision, target market and strategies to align with the product roadmap and the software development process, among other contributions.
+Some of the achievements were the definition of complex financial calculation methods, usage of historical data with statistics to better estimate initiatives efforts, introduced practices to ensure software quality, active participation in software engineering practices committee, participation in the recruitment of new employees, definition of test plans and risk management plans, provided training in testing techniques, established templates to document business requirements, reduced test automation gaps, defined strategies to save on cloud costs, conducted successful PoCs, identified network vulnerabilities and provided support for higher management to define the corporate mission, vision, target market and strategies to align with the product roadmap and the software development process, among other contributions.

 Some of the technologies I use are Java EE, Java 8 (including lambda and streams), Spring, JBoss EAP 6.4, and MS SQL Server.